therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 Buzzpirat returns 0x01 if it has successfully entered this mode.

+#### UART Buzz Commands (0x97-0xFF)

+Each protocol has reserved the range from 0x97 to 0xFF for protocol-specific Buzz commands.
+However, none have been defined for this protocol yet.

 ----------------

 ## MAIN b00000100 (0x04) - Enter binary 1-Wire mode, responds "1W01"